 Flies and other garden undesirables will be attracted to the scent of banana peel and vinegar.
 They will enter through the holes and drown in the liquid.
 While this contraption will certainly not trap every fly in your garden, it will help you do away with quite a few.

 9. Ferment Your Banana Peels

-A fermented banana peel slurry makes an excellent side dressing for blooming plants.
+A fermented banana peel slurry makes an excellent side dressing and nutrient boost for blooming plants.
 This concoction helps encourage bigger and better blooms.

-To create a fermented banana peel slurry, place a few banana peels into a mason jar and add water.
-Put a weight on top of the peels so that they stay submerged.
+Place a few banana peels into a mason jar and add water to create a fermented banana peel slurry.
+Put a weight on top of the skins so that they stay submerged.
 Cover the jar with a cloth and use a rubber band to keep it in place.

 Leave the jar sitting at a comfortable room temperature in dim light for about a week.
 This will allow beneficial bacteria to release the nutrients contained in the banana peel.
-At the end of the week, drain the peels, saving the water to use as a liquid fertilizer.
+Drain the peels at the end of the week, saving the water to use as a liquid fertilizer.